Three married couples tell us why they don’t celebrate Valentine’s day and what they do instead.

 Two holidays a year is enough

-Hoomairah Atchia-Rawat from Mauritius says: “I have been in nearly 23 years of marriage and have not celebrated Valentine’s Day once.
-My husband does not believe man made celebrations.
+H.A.M, from Mauritius says: “I have been in nearly 23 years of marriage and have not celebrated Valentine’s day once.
+My husband does not believe in man-made celebrations.
 He says that you can celebrate anytime.
 On the plus side, I get two amazing holidays every year.
 Not complaining.”

 “I would be annoyed that my other half would feel obliged to spend a huge amount of money on that day just to get away from any trouble.
-Let’s be honest: most men are celebrating Valentines’ day as they are scared about their wives/partners getting upset against them if they skip it.
+Let’s be honest: most men are celebrating Valentines’ day as they are scared about their wives/partners getting upset if they skip it.
 On top of that, the prices are ridiculously increased (flowers/restaurants etc).
-Celebrate love should be all about the little attention all year round when someone feels it, rather than on a specific day imposed by society,” says Marlyn V. from the UK.
+Celebrated love should be about the little attention all year round when someone feels it, rather than on a specific day imposed by society,” says Marilyn V, from the UK.

 Dinner with friends

-Aveen H., from Switzerland, shares what she will be doing on the 14th: “Myself and my husband have never really celebrated St Valentines, never taken it seriously.
-For us, it was really just a pure commercial thing.
-Something for the shops and restaurants to make more money and for young couples who have just met and are completely smitten by each other.”
+Aveen H, from Switzerland, shares what she will be doing on the 14th: “Myself and my husband have never really celebrated St Valentines.
+For us, it was just a pure commercial thing.
+Something for the shops and restaurants to make more money and for young couples who have just met.”

-Aveen continues: “Making that special effort to show and tell someone how much you love them on a particular day that has been commercialised to the hilt just doesn’t seem to cut it with us.
-In saying that, this year, we actually are going out for dinner, but it’s not just the two of us, we are six friends who are going out for a special Valentines dinner prepared by a friend chef who cooks very well and is passionate about food and flavour.
-So our Valentines night is to enjoy great food, prepared by a friend with friends… Pure love all around!”
+Aveen continues: “Making that special effort to tell someone how much you love them on a particular day that has been commercialised to the hilt just doesn’t seem to cut it with us.
+In saying that, this year, we are going out for dinner.
+But, it’s not just the two of us, we are six mates who are going out for a Valentine’s dinner prepared by a friend who is passionate about food and flavour.
+So, our Valentine’s night is to enjoy great food, prepared by a friend with friends … Pure love all around!”